Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

 For more information about using [Spring Boot] applications on Azure, see [Spring on Azure].

-For more information about using Azure with Java, see the [Azure Java Developer Center] and the [Java Tools for Visual Studio Team Services].
+For more information about using Azure with Java, see the [Azure for Java Developers] and the [Java Tools for Visual Studio Team Services].

 For help with getting started with your own Spring Boot applications, see the **Spring Initializr** at https://start.spring.io/.

 <!-- URL List -->

-[Azure Java Developer Center]: https://docs.microsoft.com/java/azure/
+[Azure for Java Developers]: https://docs.microsoft.com/java/azure/
 [Java Tools for Visual Studio Team Services]: https://java.visualstudio.com/
 [Spring Boot]: http://projects.spring.io/spring-boot/
 [Spring on Azure]: https://docs.microsoft.com/java/azure/spring-framework/